lexibank/mcd/NOTES.md

-The purpose of this dataset is to serve as longterm-accessible, machine readable version of the Micronesian Comparative Dictionary as published at https://www.trussel2.com/MCD/ (in April 2023).
+The purpose of this dataset is to serve as longterm-accessible, machine readable and update-able version of the Micronesian Comparative Dictionary, i.e. the data published as "Proto-Micronesian Reconstructions" in Oceanic Linguistics in 2003.

 ![](map.svg)

-The following introductory paragraphs are taken verbatim from the MCD website.
+The following introductory paragraphs are taken verbatim from the [MCD website](https://www.trussel2.com/MCD), where Part 1 of the reconstructions was published online.

 ## INTRODUCTION